top of page

 The basic cloud was extended to address ceiling /wall reflections and most importantly side wall reflections.

 So with the installation of 6 GIK Bass Traps to the front of the room the primary control room mix position was created.
-It began to be affectionately referred to as 'The Cocoon'.

 It became apparent that very little extra treatment would be required to extend the space to create an ideal environment for recording vocals.